Steve Munisteri: 2015–present

-Munisteri also provided a summary of the party's Victory and field operations.
-He reported that during his tenure, the RPT sent out 10,201,811 pieces of mail and made 8,622,336 phone calls.
-In 2014, RPT volunteers also knocked on over half a million doors.
-He noted that during his term, Republicans set the record for the most number of Republicans in the State House at 102, tied the record for most number of state senators at 20, and set the record for the most Republican congressmen at 25.
-The day before he resigned, the RPT also announced, for the second time, that the party had successfully filled all 254 county chair seats.

 Munisteri was an at-large delegate to the 2016 Republican National Convention from Texas.
 Munisteri was one of 48 delegates from Texas bound by state party rules to support Donald Trump at the convention.
 As of July 13, 2016, Trump had approximately 1,542 delegates.
 The winner of the Republican nomination needed the support of 1,237 delegates.
 Trump formally won the nomination on July 19, 2016, and the presidential election of 2016.

-Beginning in 2017, Munisteri served as deputy assistant to the president and deputy director for the Office of Public Liaison in Trump administration.
-He left the Trump administration in 2019 to help run the 2020 re-election campaign of Texas senator John Cornyn.
+Beginning in 2017, Munisteri served as deputy assistant to the president and deputy director for the White House Office of Public Liaison in Trump administration.
+He left the Trump administration in 2019 to help run the 2020 re-election campaign of United States senator John Cornyn.

 In December 2020, Munisteri joined the office of Governor Greg Abbott as senior adviser and policy director.